kingston-hackSpace/Pulse_Sensor/Pulse-Sensor-Amp.md

                 3. An smoothed or processed signal.

-Now you understand the sensor's outcoming data, you can use it for more advanced projects:
+Now you understand how the sensor's outcoming data works, you can use this data for more advanced projects:

 [Processing Heart Beat Visualiser](https://github.com/WorldFamousElectronics/PulseSensor_Amped_Processing_Visualizer)